Butte Fire Center

 Young men and women are assigned to the Butte Fire Center from all over California.
 For most Corpsmembers, it’s the first time they have lived near mountains, operated a chain saw, or worked in a commercial kitchen.
 Corpsmembers can choose to participate in the Butte Fire Center’s Wildland Firefighting Program or its Culinary Program.
 No previous experience is necessary.

-The center is located on a heavily forested property that is a 5-minute drive from the town of Magalia (population 20,000), and fifteen minutes from the town of Paradise (population 50,000).
-The city of Chico (population 100,000) is about 45 minutes away.
+The center is located on a heavily forested property in Magalia, about fifteen minutes from the town of Paradise and 45 minutes away from Chico.

 6640 Steiffer Road

 Butte Center Video Tour